Nickchapman3773/Uranium-Fever/README.md

 	- Reapply the 4GB Patch and BSA Decompressor as instructed above.
 	- Reapply the modlist and load order as instructed above.

+# Support, Feedback, & Updates:
+Visit our Uranium Fever discord channels in [Sweets Retreat](https://discord.gg/Uu6gZZSaeA)!

 # FAQ:
 > [!note]
 > This section is still under construction!

+- Why do I have to manually install TTW, NVR, and Stash Organizer?
+	- Modpub does not allow automated wabbajack downloading.
+We apologize for this inconvenience.
-- Ragdolls no crash
+- Ragdolls - Doesn't Ragdolls cause crashes?

-# Support, Feedback, & Updates:
-Visit our Uranium Fever discord channels in [Sweets Retreat](https://discord.gg/Uu6gZZSaeA)!
+	- NO!
+The original version of ragdolls did cause crashes.
+The replacement plugin available in Death Throes is **NOT** prone to crashes.

 # Credits/Thanks:
 - ALL of the amazing mod authors whose incredible content made Uranium Fever possible.